 As much as SEO has changed over the past few decades, some things have remained the same.
-Next to keyword targeting, link building has stayed one of the most important parts of a solid SEO strategy.
+Right next to keyword targeting, link building has stayed as one of the most important parts of a solid SEO strategy.

 Luckily, there are many different link building outreach tools that your business can use to stay competitive.
-Here are 11 that you should know about.
+Here are the 11 best link building tools that you should know about.

 Mailshake can help you scale and level up your link building efforts in several ways.
 First, it makes it easy to send a large amount of fully personalized emails in a short amount of time, cutting the hours you’ll spend on menial tasks.

 Next, it provides several tried and tested link building outreach templates that have been proven to be effective.
 Just choose a template, personalize it a bit, and hit send.

 Plus, you can keep track of your leads using Lead Catcher.
 This feature allows you to set the criteria for what counts as a lead (a reply, three opens, etc.) and then sort those into a separate queue within Mailshake.

 If you need help with your campaigns, you can also get a one-to-one campaign review from one of the experts at Mailshake.

 Right Inbox provides tools for email tracking, templates, and sequences that can make your outreach efforts more effective than ever.

 You can use email tracking to keep tabs on who’s opened your email and who hasn’t, which can help you make better-informed decisions about when to send follow-up emails.

 Additionally, Right Inbox allows you to save templates, so you can quickly pull up your most effective email copy, tweak it as needed, and send it out.